You Have to Pay for the Public Life

 Of course, if the feds want to throw us some stimulus cash to turn Broadway into a world-class urban oasis (not to mention amping up the public transit dollars that keeps the whole enterprise of New York City alive) no one would complain.
 But then how would we get to Appalachia?

 This entry was posted on Thursday, July 9th, 2009 at 6:06 am and is filed under Cities.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.